mikepenz/MaterialDrawer/MIGRATION.md

 ###Upgrade Notes

+#### v5.3.1 -> v5.3.2
+* the `withOnMiniDrawerItemClickListener` was renamed to `withOnMiniDrawerItemOnClickListener`
+* added new separate `OnMiniDrawerItemClickListener` which allows to hook into the default behavior, and prevent it if necessary
+ * NOTE: this one now uses the `withOnMiniDrawerItemClickListener` method.

 #### v5.2.0 -> v5.2.1
 * the `SecondaryDrawerItem` is now a subclass of the `PrimaryDrawerItem` (extends `PrimaryDrawerItem`).
 If you have an `if` which checks for the type with `instanceOf` make sure you check for the `SecondaryDrawerItem` first. (`secondaryDrawerItem instanceOf PrimaryDrawerItem == true`)